Selecting the Right Round Chimney Cap for Round Flues:

 Round Flexible Metal Flue Liner

-When chimneys are re-lined, chimney professionals may use a flexible metal flue liner, like the one shown at the left.
+When chimney professionals re-line chimneys, they may use a flexible metal flue liner, like the one shown at the left.

 Round chimney caps used with flexible metal liner include:

 - Clamp Caps in stainless steel or copper.